Diana Yukawa: Career

 Yukawa has collaborated with Nitin Sawhney, Jeff Beck, Paul Oakenfold, Japanese group Deen, Craig Armstrong and appeared on various PBS shows.

-Yukawa played during a memorial service for the Japan Airlines Flight 123 victims, including her father, on 12 August 2009.
-The service included playing a piece of music she has composed for her father.
+Yukawa played during a memorial service for the Japan Air Lines Flight 123 victims on 12 August 2009.
+The service included playing a piece of music she had composed for her father.

 In 2015 Yukawa began collaborating with electronic artists John Foxx and Benge in a musical group named Ghost Harmonic.